 ratings or push an agenda.

-What about charity?
+What about welfare?

-On top of these basic church-focused functions, Hillsong Church has a thriving charitable arm that focuses solely ‘outwardly’ to both our local and global communities.
+On top of these basic church-focused functions, Hillsong Church has a thriving welfare arm that focuses solely ‘outwardly’ to both our local and global communities.
 The generosity of Hillsong Church parishioners over many years has built schools and homes in Africa, provided anti-retroviral drugs to AIDS patients, sponsored thousands upon thousands of children, rescued and rehabilitated trafficked sex workers, and provided food and education for thousands of less fortunate children in nations such as India and the Philippines.
 Each week, hundreds of families in Australia are provided with emergency relief services, food and beverages, basic household supplies, and utility vouchers free of charge, from our City Care department.
 This local arm of our church also provides free counselling to members of the community by qualified individuals.